A New Facial Bar Inspired by Korean Beauty Treatments Is Opening in Dupont Circle | Washingtonian (DC)

 The most popular are the 30-minute facials, from which customers can pick treatments specifically for expecting mothers, men, or those looking for a “party-prep” glow boost.
 There are also a variety of 50-minute facials, which target skin issues such as acne, aging, sensitivity, and dryness.
 Add-ons like dermaplaning, facial peels, and LED therapy are available, too.

-Prices range from $80 to $135, and repeat customers can sign up for memberships, choosing between an $80 subscription for a monthly 30-minute facial and an $108 option for a monthly 50-minute facial.
+Prices range from $80 to $135, and repeat customers can sign up for memberships, choosing between a $64 subscription for a monthly 30-minute facial and an $108 option for a monthly 50-minute facial.

 Each treatment packs a lot into a short amount of time, incorporating several steps including double exfoliation and oxygen and vitamin treatments.
 “We get right down to business,” says Maroone of the quick turnaround.
 “We’re New Yorkers, and we wanted to build this upon a New Yorker’s schedule.”